nikl881/food-delivery-app/README.md

 Link to the external project documentation: https://drive.google.com/drive/folders/1j0HzRKoam8EjZAPFfb7HS6ehQz7dCioG?usp=sharing

 ## Features

 Existing Features (week 17 - 2019)

-* Landing page with a slideshow of example sushi dishes and a clear navigation bar.
+* Landing page with a slideshow of example sushi dish images and a clear navigation bar.
-* Create account page
+* Register page, so a new customer can create an account to order dishes.
-* Login/Logout page
+* Login/Logout page, a clear and simpel login page that will login a user with a single mouse click.
-* Sushi menu page
+* Sushi menu page, overview of all available sushi dishes, including images, price information and quantitiy information.
-* Order/Cart page
+* Order/Cart page, a short overview page with a summary of the total costs of the order.
-* Checkout page
+* Checkout page, includes billing and adres information to complete the order.

 Features Left to Implement

-* Customer ratings of dishes
+* Customer ratings of individual dishes
 * Geographical page of delivery location

 ## Database schema and initial design